AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 You can learn more from the [Appearance Settings](../Appearance_Settings) section.

-In the sample below, there a Venn diagram with some of the appearance settings configured:
+In the sample below, there is a Venn diagram with some of the appearance settings configured:

 ```
 // configure visual settings